-- 1. Volunteer Training Verification and Confidentiality

-Agreement and submit proof of COVID-19 and MMR

-Immunization - 2.
+- 1. Volunteer Training Verification and Confidentiality Agreement and submit proof of MMR Immunization (if applicable) - 2.
 Background Check Authorization via WATCH

 Contact Laureen Ng, Director of Development, at LNG@woodinvillemontessori.org or 425-420-9725 with questions about the requirements or training.